Skip to main content

 Use Open Policy Agent's policy language called Rego to author policies.

-When writing Rego policies, you need to know the format of the JSON that is provided to each of your policies as input.
+When writing Rego policies, you need to know the JSON format provided to each of your policies as input.
 The following shows a sample input provided by Istio for Ingress and Egress policies.
-This sample includes source, destination, the request itself, and additional metadata.
-Usually, you will be concerned with the request itself.
+This sample includes source, destination, request, and additional metadata.

 {